griffithlab/GenVisR/README.md

 ## Error in genCov_qual(x = x, txdb = txdb, gr = gr, genome = genome): object 'txdb' not found
 ```

-### TvTi (transition/transversion graphic)<a name="tvti"></a>
+### <a name="tvti"></a>TvTi (transition/transversion graphic)
 `TvTi` provides a framework for visualizing transversions and transitions for a given cohort.
 Input consists of a .maf (version 2.4) file containing sample and allele information (see .maf spec).
 Alternatively the `fileType` parameter can be set to "MGI" with the input supplied consisting of a data frame with column names "sample", "reference", and "variant".
-Files for the "MGI" format can be obtained via the [Genome Modeling System](https://github.com/genome/gms).
+Files for the "MGI" format can be obtained via the [Genome Modeling System](https://GitHub.com/genome/gms).
 TvTi will remove indels and multinucleotide calls from the input and plot the proportion of Transition/Transversion types for each sample specified in the input file.

 ```r